Corvinus TDK (institutional level)

 Communication and media science

-Institutional unit: Department of Communication and Media Science
+Institutional unit: Department

 The section invites any empirical or theoretical research on how the media reflects, represents and influences the world; and language and human communications in all kinds of environment and context – by using scientific approaches from the fields of communication and media studies, linguistics or social psychology.
-Accordingly, the section is open (but is not limited to) papers in the following areas: social, corporate or public communication, language and human communication, psychology of communication, education, media and new media, marketing communication, media literacy, persuasion and rhetoric, framing, verbal and visual metaphor.
+Accordingly, the section is open (but is not limited to) papers in the following areas: social, corporate or public communication, language and human communication, psychology of communication, education; media and new media, marketing communication, media literacy, persuasion and rhetoric, framing, verbal and visual metaphor.

 Digital marketing

-Institutional unit: Department of Digital Marketing
+Institutional unit: Department

 Economics